EOEPCA/deployment-guide/docs/quickstart/processing-deployment.md

 * Get Job Results

 !!! note
-    The first requests in the file provide optional calls to obtain a user ID token (`openidConfiguration` / `authenticate`).
+    * The first requests in the file provide optional calls to obtain a user ID token (`openidConfiguration` / `authenticate`).<br>
-    These are to be used in the case that protected (not 'open') endpoints are deployed.
+      _These are to be used in the case that protected (not 'open') endpoints are deployed._

-The file describes the HTTP requests for the ADES OGC API Processes endpoint, and is designed for use with the Visual Studio Code (vscode) extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
-Install in vscode with `ext install humao.rest-client`.
+    * The file describes the HTTP requests for the ADES OGC API Processes endpoint, and is designed for use with the Visual Studio Code (vscode) extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).<br>
+      _Install in vscode with `ext install humao.rest-client`._

-The variables `@hostname` and `@domain` can be configured at the top of the file.
+    * The variables `@hostname` and `@domain` can be configured at the top of the file.

-??? example "Requests using CuRL"
+### Alternative `curl` Commands

-    Alternatively, the following `curl` commands can be used instead...
+Alternatively the following `curl` commands can be used...

-    **List Processes**
+??? example "List Processes"
     ```bash
     curl -k \
       --request GET \